 Jackrabbits (6-10 years) is designed to teach basic cross-country ski skills (both classic and skating), help children develop confidence, provide children an opportunity to ski and socialize with their ski friends, instil a lifelong interest in the sport and have fun.
 Each level includes an enrolment kit, a poster that provides a comprehensive record of the young skier’s ski career and award stickers to chart the different levels of achievement.
 Fruit, hot chocolate and cookies provided every week!

-Bunnyrabbits and Jackrabbits run for 8 Saturdays or Sundays beginning January 3rd/4th and are taught by qualified instructors.
+Bunnyrabbits and Jackrabbits run for 8 Saturdays or Sundays typically beginning the first week of January and are taught by qualified instructors.
 Choose from Saturday morning or afternoon classes, or Sunday morning classes.

-Track Attack Lynx – Program Coordinator: Meghan deLagran
+Track Attack Lynx – Program Coordinator: Holly Strictland

 Track Attack is a 3 year program that builds on Jackrabbit training.
 Lessons run on Saturdays with optional Tuesday nights throughout the winter season.
 The Track Attack athlete will develop confidence in all aspects of the sport in either recreational skiing or racing (the focus is up to your child).
 Skills are developed through games, play, and direct instruction.
 Prerequisite is Jackrabbits Level 4 or Lynx.